 October is National Bullying Prevention Month

-National Bullying Prevention Month is an opportunity to reflect on the classroom and school culture.
+National Bullying Prevention Month is an opportunity to reflect on the classroom and school culture and assess the extent to which bullying is part of that culture.
 It is a time to examine best practices when it comes to creating respectful school environments that foster inclusion and respect.
 The large body of research on effective responses to name-calling and bullying concurs that schools and other educational institutions can best address these behaviors through ongoing, comprehensive plans.
 These can include both intervention and prevention strategies and engage all people in the school environment: students, educators, school staff, families and other community members.

-Every day in schools across the country, students are bullied based on aspects of their identity including race, religion, gender and gender identity, socioeconomic status, sexual orientation, etc. Some of the most serious cases of bullying that occur in schools are the result of bias based on identity groups.
+Every day in schools across the country, students are targeted by bullying based on aspects of their identity including race, religion, gender and gender identity, appearance, socioeconomic status, sexual orientation, etc. Some of the most serious cases of bullying that occur in schools are the result of bias based on identity groups.
 Name-calling and bullying, like other bias-motivated behaviors, have the potential to escalate into more serious incidents of violence if they are unchecked.

 How Can Teachers and Parents Prevent Bullying?

-The cycle of name-calling and bullying is best interrupted by motivated allies.
-Teachers can help students by exploring with them the range of ally-building strategies and by practicing those skills and behaviors.
+The cycle of name-calling, bullying and cyberbullying is best interrupted by others engaging in ally behavior.
+Educators can help students by exploring with them the range of ally-building strategies and by practicing those skills and behaviors.
 Students can be motivated and empowered to act as allies and help contribute to creating a positive “ally culture” at their schools.
-Parents can keep the lines of communication open by talking with their children about bullying and cyberbullying and listening to what is happening for them in school and online.
+Parents and families can keep the lines of communication open by talking with their children about bullying and cyberbullying and listening to what is happening for them in school and online.

 State Anti-Bullying Laws